What is ELI-ALPS?

 Precise synchronization of the above light sources.

 Main Features of the Infrastructure

 The constructed buildings house the laser equipment, secondary sources, target areas, laser preparation and other special laboratories.
 It also provides sufficient administration space for approximately 250 researchers and support staff.
 There are also seminar, meeting and conference rooms; electrical, mechanical and optical workshops and a library.
 These state-of-the-art facilities require specialized design and cutting edge implementation of the latest technology for vibration levels, thermal stability, relative humidity, clean room facilities and radiation protection conditions.

 Main Research and Application Areas of ELI-ALPS

 Valence and Core Electron Science

-ELI-ALPS’ extreme high-brilliance extreme ultraviolet and x-ray sources will enable new research areas in electronic behavior.
-Atomic and molecular dynamics will be revolutionized by the ultrashort valence electron spectroscopy and thus will reveal the key electronic processes occurring within chemical reactions.
+ELI-ALPS’ extreme high-brilliance extreme ultraviolet and x-ray sources enable new research areas in electronic behavior.
+Atomic and molecular dynamics are revolutionized by the ultrashort valence electron spectroscopy and thus reveal the key electronic processes occurring within chemical reactions.
 Current inner shell electrons investigations are only possible at synchrotron sources which providing high photon energy radiation with limited temporal resolution and no coherence.
-ELI-ALPS’ extreme light sources will be coherent and the superior temporal resolution combined with synchronized secondary laser sources will enable greater understanding about core electronic processes.
+ELI-ALPS’ extreme light sources will be coherent and the superior temporal resolution combined with synchronized secondary laser sources enable greater understanding about core electronic processes.

 Biological, Medical and Industrial Applications

-ELI-ALPS will produce high-brightness, high repetition rate, extremely ultrashort laser-based x-ray pulses.
-Facility features will open new research fields, and make new approaches feasible.
+ELI-ALPS produces high-brightness, high repetition rate, extremely ultrashort laser-based x-ray pulses.
+Facility features open new research fields, and make new approaches feasible.
 Possible application areas include biomedical sciences, chemistry, climate research, energy, development of new materials, semiconductors, optoelectronics, and many more.